simon202235/zkpool-doc/docs/ZKPool-2.0/technology/moludar-Galactic-Network-overview.md

 9. The Galactic contract or the oracle node calculates the reward.
 10. The Galactic contract returns the bond and shares the reward with the prover.

-Here is a detailed sequence diagram
+Here is a detailed sequence diagram:

 ![Galactic Network Flow Sequence](./images/flow%20chart.png) *Galactic Network Flow Sequence*